 Strategy #2: Ask Students What Program Activities They Want

-Even without formal student groups, youth can still have a major say in what the program offers.
-Through informal or formal focus groups, program staff can simply ask students what type of programming they would like in the program.
+Even without formal student groups, youth can still have a major say in what programs offers.
+Through informal or formal focus groups, program staff can simply ask students what type of programming they would like.
 Staff can then take those ideas and implement as much as possible given their resources.
 Students should be informed that staff will try as hard as possible to use as many of their ideas as they can, but the program must take into account the number of students who want to participate in each activity and the program budget.

 One thing to keep in mind, however, is that afterschool also is an opportunity for students to have experiences that they may not have in their home lives or in school.
 Even when asking what students want in their programs, staff must remember that the students should also be exposed to experiences that they may not even know exist.
 By exposing students to new things, they may develop new interests.
 Afterschool should be able to provide opportunities to have students develop these new interests.

-For example, in one small rural program I have worked with, students have found that one of their favorite activities is when a community member comes in with her dog, and the students have the opportunity to read to the dog.
+For example, in one small rural program I worked with, students found that one of their favorite activities is when a community member comes in with her dog, and the students have the opportunity to read to the dog.
 All the students enjoyed this activity, even those who did not like to read.
-Having witnesses this program, it is fascinating to see students read to the dog and not realize that they are participating in an activity that five minutes before they had been complaining to the staff member how much they hated reading during the silent reading time.
-Although students never would have chosen to participate in a reading activity voluntarily, having them participate creatively in an activity as simple as reading can make them enjoy it.
+Having witnessed this program, it is fascinating to see students read to the dog and not realize that they are participating in an activity that they had been complaining to the staff about five minutes before.
+Although students previously never would have chosen to participate in a reading activity, having them participate creatively in an activity as simple as reading can make them enjoy it.

 Strategy #3: Help Students Determine How Activities Will be Executed

-Another element of student choice is the “how” they are going to conduct an activity.
+Another element of student choice is looking at “how” they are going to conduct an activity.
 This can be as simple as providing students with a variety of materials for an art project and then allowing them to decide how they are going to put the project together.

-Or, it can be a more complicated project, such as a service learning project or capstone project that involves the students thinking about a problem and then developing ways to solve.
+Or, it can be a more complicated project, such as a service learning project or capstone project that involves the students thinking about a problem and then developing ways to solve it.
 Students just need access to the appropriate materials and resources to make the activity happen.